For any of these exams, reviewing the Accuplacer Student Guide

 A student's standardized test scores and his or her intended major determine which tests will be required.
 The possible tests include:

-The Calculus Readiness, Elementary Algebra, and UMass Lowell Business Math tests must be taken before freshman students can attend summer Orientation.
+The Calculus Readiness, Elementary Algebra, and UMass Lowell Business Math tests must be taken before freshmen students can attend summer Orientation.

 Students who major in Engineering, Science, Math, or Sound Recording Technology will take an on-campus test developed by the university's math department.
 The 20-question computerized exam tests students on algebra, geometry, trigonometry and functions, exponentials and logarithms.
 The time limit for this test is 60 minutes.
 Certain tests provide the test-taker with access to a calculator, however calculators are not permitted in the computer lab at any time.